Samanmardani/StarJourney2025/README.md

 Commit 39: Getting closer to my goal! 🎯
 Commit 40: 40 commits done, 10 more to go! 🚀
 Commit 41: Day nine of daily commits! 🌞
+Commit 42: Pushing forward with each commit! 💪